anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: While we stop to think, we often miss our opportunity.
+Quote: It is far better to be alone, than to be in bad company.

-By: Publilius Syrus
+By: George Washington